-2-Way Modulating Valve (Chilled Water, Hot Water or Combination)
+2-Way Modulating Valve (Hot Water)

-Two-way modulating control valves for MicroTech are designed to regulate the flow of chilled water, hot water or the combination.
+Two-way modulating control valves for MicroTech are designed to regulate the flow of hot water.
 They consist of a nickel plated brass body and stainless steel ball valve and stem, with a spring return proportional actuator.
 The optional valve accessory is shipped separate from the unit ventilator for field installation to prevent shipping damage and to provide flexibility in making the field piping connection.